 After 4 years as a free read, and an extended period in wide release as an ebook, I've decided to move this novelette into Wide Release!
 Head on over to Amazon to read or buy it for just 1.99!
 Or find it on pretty much any other e-tailer of your choice!

 But here's a teaser/sample for you to whet your appetite!

-Six.Read More by grabbing this read on Amazon!
+Six.Read More on Amazon!
+Or Elsewhere!

 I woke to a creak of floorboards and pulled the blanket up over my head, holding my breath while I listened hard.
 My mind whirled with men in black, faces masked, creeping through the house.
 Daddy, why did you leave me alone?
 He’d come home and find me gone, stolen away with the furniture and the television and the oven and all my toys.